MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-use-ocr-pdf-images-files.md

 The following procedure describes how to create a purchase invoice record from a vendor invoice received as an electronic document from the OCR service.
 The procedure is the same when you create, for example, a general journal line from an expense receipt or a sales return order from a customer.

 > [!NOTE]
 >   The **Description** and **No.** fields on the created document lines will only be filled if you have first mapped text found on the OCR document to the two fields in [!INCLUDE[prod_short](includes/prod_short.md)].
-You can do this mapping as item cross-references, for document lines of type Item.
-For more information, see [Use Item Cross References](inventory-how-use-item-cross-refs.md).
+You can do this mapping as item references, for document lines of type Item.
+For more information, see [Use Item References](inventory-how-use-item-cross-refs.md).
 You can also use the Text-to-Account Mapping function.
 For more information, see [To map text on an incoming document to a specific vendor, G/L, or bank account](across-how-use-ocr-pdf-images-files.md#to-map-text-on-an-incoming-document-to-a-specific-vendor-account).

 1. Select the line for the incoming document, and then choose the **Create Document** action.

 A purchase invoice will be created in [!INCLUDE[prod_short](includes/prod_short.md)] based on the information in the electronic vendor document that you received from the OCR service.
-Information will be inserted in the new purchase invoice based on the mapping that you have defined as a cross-reference or as text-to-account mapping.
+Information will be inserted in the new purchase invoice based on the mapping that you have defined as a reference or as text-to-account mapping.

 Any validation errors, typically related to wrong or missing master data in [!INCLUDE[prod_short](includes/prod_short.md)], will be shown on the **Errors and Warnings** FastTab.
 For more information, see [To handle errors when receiving electronic documents](across-how-use-ocr-pdf-images-files.md#to-handle-errors-when-receiving-electronic-documents).